bt3gl/building_blog/content/csaw-ctf-2014-forensic-200.md

 ![cyber](http://i.imgur.com/LZTse2s.png)

 The file *flag.png* is our flag.
-To extract it we  click in the *Save as* button, then in the terminal we can use the command [file]:
+To extract it we  click in the *Save as* button, then in the terminal, we can use the command [file]:
 ```sh
 $ file s.whatever
 s.whatever: Zip archive data, at least v2.0 to extract